smooth-code/fraql/README.md

 ### Mix named and inline fragments

-Sometimes you may want to have the best of the two worlds, use a name fragment in one query and an inline fragment in another.
+Sometimes you may want to have the best of the two worlds, use a named fragment in one query and an inline fragment in another.

-For this specific use-case, FraQL exposes the original document:
+For this specific use-case FraQL exposes the original document:

 ```js
 import gql from 'fraql'